devm33/devm33.com/content/projects/countdown/index.md

 ```

 The web worker search function itself is a standard breadth-first search
 implementation to exhaust the solution graph.
-Visiting is tracked by
+The visited set key off of
-intermediate states to reduce some duplicate paths.
+intermediate values to reduce some duplicate paths.
 The neighbors function is
 also defined to avoid states that are duplicates due to associative operations
 or trivial operations (multiplying by one or adding zero).